The Medical Department of Hampden-Sydney College opens.

 Carter retires, and R.K.
 Elswick, Ph.D., steps in to shepherd the department as interim chair.

 The department relocates from the basement of Sanger Hall to the Theater Row Building, providing additional space for growth.

-Shumei Sun, Ph.D. was recruited in November 2007.
-The department has doubled in size and now boasts approximately 20 full-time faculty.
-Staff were added to support an enhanced focus on research, including an analyst to support the computing cluster system (a far cry from the department's original RPC 4000 Royal McBee computer).
+Shumei Sun, Ph.D. is recruited to chair the department.
+Under her leadership, the department doubles in size and now boasts approximately 20 full-time faculty.
+Staff additions begin to support an enhanced focus on research, including an analyst to support the computing cluster system (a far cry from the department's original RPC 4000 Royal McBee computer).

 The department relocates to our current home at One Capitol Square, adjacent to the historic Virginia State Capitol complex and within walking distance of the MCV Campus.